Hudson's FTM Resource Guide

 Sweating and skin irritation

 If a binder's material doesn't breathe or wick away sweat, you can end up with sores or rashes on your skin.
-One way of minimizing this risk is to apply corn starch or Gold Bond powder to your skin before binding.
-Another is to wear a thin cotton undershirt (or one made of special fabric that wicks away sweat) beneath your binder to help absorb moisture and prevent irritation that may arise from scratchy binding materials.
-Remember to allow your skin time off from binding so that it can breathe.
+One way to minimize this risk is to apply a non-irritating body powder to your skin before binding.
+Another is to wear a thin undershirt beneath your binder that is made of fabric that wicks away sweat.
+This can help absorb moisture and prevent irritation that may arise from scratchy binding materials.
+Remember to allow your skin some time off from binding, and keep your binders clean.

-Do not use tape to bind, especially directly on your skin, as it can cut your skin, cause painful rashes, and can pull off layers of skin when removed.
+Do not use tape to bind, especially directly on your skin, as it may cut you, cause painful rashes, and pull off layers of skin and hair when removed.
 It also tends to be too rigid, making it difficult to breathe and move.

 You might find that the binder you choose will tend to roll up in certain areas, particularly around the waist.
 If this is a problem for you, try sewing an extra length of fabric all the way around the bottom of the binder, and tuck that extra material snugly into your pants.